Originally published by Consented Magazine.

 This breed of landlord-entrepreneur-athlete is exemplified by the likes of Robbie Fowler and Rio Ferdinand who have become incredibly wealthy property tycoons.
 Manchester City fans used to sing wryly “we all live in a Robbie Fowler house” to the tune of Yellow Submarine.
 The ultimate illustration is David Beckham, who pioneered the spice boy lifestyle in the ‘90s.
 The branding and PR work on behalf of brutal parasitic corporations – it’s impossible to find a pro who escapes this corporate sponsorship.
-Even Cantona has sold out in this way, and Ronaldo is a walking, talking logo-display worth over £200M.
+Ronaldo is a walking, talking logo-display worth hundreds of millions.

 It’s not just the players.
 It’s the fans.
 Football culture over the years has been rife with machismo, racism, ableism, homophobia and misogyny.
 And football spectatorship has long been an academy for the Far Right.

 As an Englishman (with Celtic heritage), I find it very difficult to support the national football team, at risk of being counted among the brawling, bragging boneheads that go overseas and indulge in a bit of the old ultraviolence.
 Here’s the problem: it’s almost impossible to separate support for England from the supremacist connotations of the flag, the monarchist anthem, or the fact that William Windsor is the President of the FA (why, by the way? why?).